chocolatey/choco-wiki/FeaturesPrivateCdn.md

 ## FAQ

 ### How do I take advantage of this feature?
-You must have a [licensed edition of Chocolatey](https://chocolatey.org/pricing) (Pro, Business, or MSP).
+You must have a [licensed edition of Chocolatey](https://chocolatey.org/pricing) (Pro, MSP, or Business) and use the community package repository to install/upgrade packages.
 Pro is a personal, named license that costs about the price of a lunch outing per month and comes with several other features.
 Business editions are great for organizations that need to manage the total software management lifecycle.
-MSP editions contain a subset of the Business edition features.
+MSP editions are for managed service providers and contain the same features as Pro (minus VirusTotal integration).

 ### I'm a licensed customer, now what?
 When you install packages from the community repository and a private cache becomes available, it will use that cache automatically.
 You don't have to do anything additional.